The value of knowledge - 4 ways organizations can manage information better

 Empower knowledge sharing

-The exchange of information within the organization - between team members and employees.
+It's the exchange of information within the organization - between team members and employees.

 If we then dig a bit deeper, knowledge sharing in the workplace would represent a process of creating a space for open communication about joint successes, common problems, and plans that employees make together.

-It’s implemented by organizations putting in place guidelines that streamline these
+It’s implemented by organizations putting in place guidelines that streamline these knowledge-sharing exchanges and validate them by providing continuous encouragement.

 Organizations that do it well have a culture of knowledge where employees are motivated to share what they know with others instead of hoarding it.